 Brigham and Women’s Hospital is located in the Longwood Medical and Academic Area in Boston, Massachusetts.
 It is Harvard Medical School's second largest teaching affiliate.
-With Massachusetts General Hospital, it is one of the two founding members of Partners HealthCare, the largest healthcare provider in Massachusetts.
+Along with Massachusetts General Hospital, it is one of the two founding members of Mass General Brigham, the largest health care provider in Massachusetts.
 Brigham and Women's Hospital is an international leader in virtually every area of medicine and has been the site of pioneering breakthroughs that have improved lives around the world.

-We require the following documents to be available for download through ERAS for an application to be reviewed:
+We require the following documents to be available for download through the Electronic Residency Application Service (ERAS) for an application to be reviewed:

 For more information about applications and supporting documentation, please visit the Society of Surgical Oncology website.

-Each application is reviewed in its entirety with an eye toward a combination of overall academic excellence, leadership ability, career development potential, and personal character.
+Each application is reviewed in its entirety with a focus toward a combination of overall academic excellence, leadership ability, career development potential and personal character.

-The dates for the interview season are late summer/early autumn of the year prior to starting the fellowship.
+The dates for the interview season are in the spring, between March and May, the year prior to starting the fellowship.
 All interviews are conducted on a single day.

-The interview day begins with a continental breakfast and introductory remarks by the program director.
-Following the introduction, each candidate will meet with faculty from BWH and MGH.
+The interview day begins with a continental breakfast and an introduction by the program director.
+Following the introduction, each candidate will meet with faculty from the Brigham and MGH.
 Current fellows will be on hand throughout the day to visit informally with the candidates between interviews and to conduct hospital tours.
 The interview sessions conclude in the afternoon.
 A buffet lunch is provided.

-For the purposes of making travel arrangements, applicants may anticipate being finished with all interview and tour activities by 4pm.
+For travel arrangements, applicants may anticipate completing all interview and tour activities by 4 pm.
 Please see our hotel accommodations page for more information.